GabeScott/standard-works-vault/General Conference/1981 October - “Give with Wisdom That They May Receive with Dignity”.md

 May we remind each other that the strongest helping hand is most often the one closest to ourselves—our very own hands.
 Can you consider your own options for self-help as problems arise?
 Or do you toss your arms in the air and say, “Oh, no!” or “Why me?”
 Can you quietly sit down, review the facts, and list all the possible courses of action?
 Can you identify causes and determine remedies?
 Quiet contemplation can solve problems more quickly than frantic force.

 President Marion G. Romney has said so often, “No self-respecting Church member will voluntarily shift the responsibility for his own maintenance to another.
-Furthermore, a man not only has the responsibility to care for himself; he also has the responsibility to care for his family.”
-(Ensign, May 1981, p.
+Furthermore, a man not only has the responsibility to care for himself; he also has the responsibility to care for his family.” (*Ensign,* May 1981, p.
 88.)
-Paul, speaking to this point, said, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.”
-(1 Tim.
-5:8.)
+Paul, speaking to this point, said, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.” ([[1 Timothy 5.8|1 Tim.
+5:8]].)

 The home, which is the heart of welfare services, and its members should always become involved in all we do so self-respect may be maintained.
 We must constantly bear in mind that if the total well-being of the individual is to be realized, all members of the family must participate.